momentohq/public-dev-docs/docs/vector-index/develop/api-reference/response-objects.md

 These are the baseline responses for all commands.
 Some commands will add more data and functionality.

-Commands fall *generally* into two categories.
-Those which respond with:
-1. **Success or Error** - An example is a Set operation.
-Either the item was successfully written to the cache or it errored.
-2. **Hit, Miss, or Error** - An example is a Get operation.
-If the requested item is in the cache, you have a cache Hit.
-If it is not in the cache, you get a cache Miss.
-If there is some sort of error, you get an Error.

 ## Error

 Returned in lieu of an exception.